derzaarsad/derzaarsad/README.md

 used to parse the simulation results.
 In this project, I used PTC Integrity (MKS at that time) for software lifecycle management and IBM DOORS for requirement management.

-### Plane Segmentation for a 3D Reconstruction System (KinKon)
+### Plane Segmentation for a 3D Reconstruction System ([KinKon](https://www.imi.kit.edu/46_2540.php))

 This thesis became my first encounter with computer vision subjects as well as professional development in C++.
 The project is a part of a 3D reconstruction system that used Kinect depth images as an input.
 I designed a module to segment planes from a point cloud in real-time.
 Belong to the segmented planes are, for example, walls, floors, or ceilings.
+The following is a result example of my thesis:

 ![plane](https://github.com/derzaarsad/derzaarsad/blob/master/imgs/plane_segmentation.png)

-Click the image below to find more information about the 3D reconstruction system [KinKon](https://www.imi.kit.edu/46_2540.php)
+While doing a live 3D reconstruction, the plane segmentation algorithm was executed in every single frame.
+All detected planes that belonged to the same object were merged into a single representation.
+To see a live 3D reconstruction without any plane segmentation, click the image below:

 [![](http://img.youtube.com/vi/v_1AAEMB2eg/0.jpg)](http://www.youtube.com/watch?v=v_1AAEMB2eg "")